frictionlessdata/schema-collaboration/docker/README.md

  * Kill it with `Control+C`
  * Delete the image if you want to run again from scratch with `docker rm schema_collaboration`

-**Warning:** above command uses sqlite3 database.
-This is meant for testing and evaluating.
-For production use please use a MariaDB/MySQL server.
+**Warning: above command uses sqlite3 database and the sqlite3 file is not in a volume.
+On destroying the image the database will be destroyed.** There is an example using `docker-compose` below.

 ### MariaDB database
 For this you need to have a MariaDB/MySQL server with a user to access and manage the database.
 This user should have privileges to create and drop tables in the database.
 In case of doubt check your database manual.
 As a quick reference execute on the SQL shelL with enough privileges: